Stay inside. Wash your hands. Try not to panic about the state of the economy and its impacts on your money.

 Provide guidance 24/7

 It's easy to assume that remote work gives employees more free time, when in fact their schedules may be busier than ever.
-By providing financial wellness that’s available 24/7 via online tools and education, guidance can be accessed around the clock.
+By providing financial wellbeing that’s available 24/7 via online tools and education, guidance can be accessed around the clock.

 Beyond the need for ultra-accessible resources during this pandemic, peak sessions of financial stress like tax season, open enrollment and the holidays add extra pressure.
 Knowing that financial resources are available on their terms will help ease their worries.

 Behavioral finance data points, such as levels of stress and confidence, can be used to customize guidance and recommendations to individual program participants.
 Interactive tools allow employees to model out cash flow scenarios and get custom recommendations.
 For example, an employee may want to visualize changes to their budget that allow them to build an emergency fund and contribute more to their HSA account.
-With a focus on personalization, workplace financial wellness strategies will see record engagement and ROI.
+With a focus on personalization, workplace financial wellbeing strategies will see record engagement and ROI.

 As we settle into this "new normal" of remote work and digital-first employee experience, workplaces and benefits providers alike are forging a new frontier.